- Codeine Phosphate

 • Prostatic hyperplasia/urinary stricture: Use with caution in patients with prostatic hyperplasia and/or urinary stricture.

-• Renal impairment: Use with caution in patients with severe renal impairment.
+• Renal impairment: Use with caution in patients with renal failure.

-• Seizure disorders: May induce or aggravate seizures; use with caution in patients with seizure disorders.
+• Seizure disorders: Use with caution in patients with a history of seizure disorders; may cause or exacerbate seizures.

 • Thyroid dysfunction: Use with caution in patients with thyroid dysfunction.